 In business, diversity is not just a word: it is a reality.

-In just two years, in 2020, most of the people under 18 in America will be non-white.
+In 2020, most of the people under 18 in America will be non-white.
 By 2045, the entire US population will be “Majority Minority”.
 And of course, the employees and consumers that drive the economy have always been 50% female.
 Yet, of the CEO’s directing Fortune 500 companies only 4% are women, only 1% are Black, and less than 1% are openly gay.

 Diversity in business leadership is increasingly critical for business success: leadership diversity means better awareness of the complex demands of consumers and employees, builds stronger cultures for success, and is foundational to innovation to meet those needs.